google-deepmind/mujoco/doc/APIreference/functions.rst

 - All outputs are optional (can be NULL).
 - ``eps`` is the finite-differencing epsilon.
 - ``flg_centered`` denotes whether to use forward (0) or centered (1) differences.
+- Accuracy can be somewhat improved if solver :ref:`iterations<option-iterations>` are set to a fixed (small) value and solver :ref:`tolerance<option-tolerance>` is set to 0.
+This insures that all calls to the solver will perform exactly the same number of iterations.

 .. _mjd_inverseFD: